-Since 1994, Mr. Mazer has represented various ground transportation businesses including black car dispatch bases, messenger businesses, and airport transport businesses and related trade organizations in a variety of disputes before the courts and administrative tribunals.
-Many of these disputes concerned the independent contractor status of the worker affiliated with the dispatcher.
-This issue is being presented with increasing frequency by the growing number of “gig economy” workers who get referrals for a wide range of jobs via phone apps.
+Jon has more than 27 years of experience representing ground transportation businesses, including black car dispatch bases, messenger businesses, airport transport businesses, and related trade organizations, in disputes before courts and administrative tribunals.
+Many of these disputes concern the independent contractor status of workers affiliated with small businesses.
+The issue is being presented with increasing frequency by the growing number of gig economy workers who pick up jobs in a range of industries.

 - Winning a $4.2 million judgment after trial and appeals in a “business divorce” case for the “fair value” of an individual’s share of a real estate holding company;

-- Winning a $4.8 million judgment after trial in a “business divorce” case for the “fair value” of jointly held real estate holding companies, one of which will be dissolved unless at least $3.2 million is not timely paid;
+- Winning a $4.8 million judgment after trial in a “business divorce” case for the “fair value” of jointly held real estate holding companies;

 - Representing manufacturers of sophisticated printing presses and other equipment through jury trial, damages trial, and appeal in suit against them for fraud and breach of contract seeking $10 million, resulting in the dismissal of one defendant and only nominal damages against the other;